-Welcome to the online edition of the Duke Lemur Center’s first annual magazine!
+Welcome to the online edition of the Duke Lemur Center’s annual magazine!
 If you’ve purchased or been mailed a physical copy, we hope you enjoy flipping through its glossy pages and full-color images of some of the most captivating animals in the world.

 Thank you for your interest and for joining us on our journey.
 We couldn’t do it without you!